Looking for Fictional Women Engineers, Part 1 – Print

 I am not personally particularly interested in either literature or in the academic study of literature.
 Indeed, as a stroppy teenager in the 1960s, I refused to take English Literature at my rather academic girls’ school.
 My fiction-reading habits tend to the trashy detective novel end of the library shelf.
 Hence I had to reach out to family members, friend, networks and a kind of reverse of the popular“6 degrees of Kevin Bacon” extended linkage through colleagues of colleagues.
 I am, as usual, most grateful for the generosity of strangers in guiding me to potential sources for looking for fictional women in engineering, especially Kay Clifford.

-I will continue this topic in later blogs on Soviet books, scifi, steampunk, plus examples of fictional women from comics and films.
+I will continue this topic in later blogs on Soviet Russian and German books, sci-fi, steampunk, plus examples of fictional women from comics and films.